2DevsStudio/SimpleJSONConfig/README.md

     public void save(File targetFile) {

         SERIALIZER.saveConfig(this, targetFile);
-    }
+        SERIALIZER.saveConfig(this, targetFile, ConfigType.YAML); //You can also specify type of serialization }

     public static MyClass load(File sourceFile) {

         return SERIALIZER.loadConfig(MyClass.class, sourceFile);
+        //If you previously serialized as YAML you have to remember to specify type on loading return SERIALIZER.loadConfig(MyClass.class, sourceFile, ConfigType.YAML);
     }
 }
 ```